This post has been updated as of June 2019

 4. Use dynamic content with engaging design

-One of the most important features to any campaign is having a “stand-out” call to action.
-Placement, colors and the wording of a CTA influence how a subscriber decides to take the next step.
-The unique content and design of your clients’ emails will help to ensure each email is targeted and customized.
+One of the most important features to any campaign is having a “stand-out” CTA.
+Placement, colors, and the wording of a CTA influence how a subscriber decides to take the next step.

 5. Use marketing automation to measure and streamline email campaigns

 Marketing automation tools and having strong marketing teams in place are the best resources you can use in order to implement these strategies.

 Marketing automation will also help you to use data analytics and integrations in order to understand more about your clients’ customers.